ynloultratech/graphql-bundle-docs/docs/07_Advanced/00_Bundle_Upgrade.md

 with some important aspects that must be taken into account when upgrading.

 First of all, you need to know that a change in our library not only may represents a change in your source code, it can also lead to a major change in the consumers of your API.

-In order to keep BC with your source code and your API consumer this Bundle
+# Bundle Versions

 |Version|Description|
 |---|---|